-Blood drawing is standardized to the supine (laying) position
+Blood drawing is standardized to the sitting (phlebotomist chair) position.

 Give the participant enough time to feel comfortable after the blood collection, as well.
 In many cases the most memorable part of the experience for participants will be the contact with the technicians who draw the blood and their general attitude and competence.